meg768/yow/README.md

 - **choose(array)**        - Returns a randomly chosen object in the specified array.
 - **rand(min, max)**       - Returns a random number from min to max (inclusive).

-Anything more that you need in **every** Node project?
+Anything more that you need in just about **every** Node project?
 Let me know.